 |p-Block Elements||Group 15 Elements||Electronic configuration, Phosphorous- allotropic forms, compounds of phosphorous|

 |Group 16 Elements||Classification of oxides, compounds of sulphur, oxyacids of sulphur|

 |Group 17 Elements||Compounds of halogens use of chlorine and hydrochloric acid|

 |Group 18 Elements||Electronic configuration, trends in physical and chemical properties|

 Understanding qualitative analysis is the biggest challenge for a student.
 It requires an in-depth understanding of chemical equilibrium in addition to the basic and acid reaction.

-- Study of d block elements constitutes a significant part of the preparation regimen in the chemistry exam.
+- Study of d block elements constitutes a significant part of the preparation in the chemistry exam.
 Students need to emphasize the chemical composition of potassium permanganate and potassium dichromate as an oxidizing reagent in acidic, alkaline, and neutral medium.

-- Unconventional hybridization of complexes formed by d block metals is another area of focus.
-Warner’s theory and Effective Atomic Number (EAN) in coordination compounds often invite questions in exams.
+- Unconventional hybridization of complexes formed by d block metals is another area to focus.
+Warner’s theory and Effective Atomic Number (EAN) in coordination compounds often asked in exams.
 It would be appropriate to study d block elements and coordinate compounds together.
 Not to forget, he or she must learn its nomenclature thoroughly.